NEPAL GRAY LANGUR

 Appearance

-The Nepal gray langur has a brownish-gray body with a black face.
-The hair framing the face is long and stark white, and distinct from the body.
-This demarcation between the head and the body is one morphological trait that has been used to justify the treatment of the Nepal gray langur as its own species, as the head and body of the Northern plains gray langur are a uniform color.
 Hands tend to be dark brown or black, and bellies and chest tend to be light gray or white.
 They have long tails and fingers that are used to help move about in the trees.
-Interestingly, northern populations of gray langurs, which includes Nepal gray langurs, tend to carry their tail pointed forward, while southern populations tend to carry their tail pointed to the ground.
-This is another such morphological trait that has been used to justify the treatment of the Nepal gray langur as its own species, separate from the Northern plains gray langur.
+Interestingly, northern populations of gray langurs, which include Nepal gray langurs, tend to carry their tail pointed forward, while southern populations tend to carry their tail pointed to the ground.
+This is another morphological trait that has been used to justify the treatment of the Nepal gray langur as its own species, separate from the northern plains gray langur.

 Diet

 Although they are generally considered to be folivores (leaf-eaters), gray langurs are flexible in terms of their food consumption, adapting their diet to what is available during a given season.
 Their food choices may vary depending on habitat type, time of year, and proximity to humans.
 In general, their diet is composed of about 52–60% leaves, 15–25% fruits, and 9–16% other foods, such as insects and mosses.
 Nepal gray langurs also lick stones and consume soil to meet their nutritional requirements of salt and minerals, such as calcium and magnesium.
 Individuals living in close proximity to humans may even eat ashes and bones from cremation grounds to meet their nutritional needs.
 During lean winters, Nepal gray langurs eat mature evergreen needles, which are tough and low in nutritional value, so this is a food that is typically only eaten when little else is available.
-During the monsoon season, when insects are more abundant, the largely herbivorous gray langurs eat significantly more insects than during other times of the year.
+During the monsoon season, when insects are more abundant, the largely herbivorous (plant-eating) gray langurs eat significantly more insects than during other times of the year.

 Their diet is rich in a neurotoxin called strychnine, which is a potent poison that comes from the strychnine tree.
 In order to counteract the effects of this chemical, these endlessly adaptive primates consume gum from the kulu tree.
 This gum contains a laxative that is commonly prescribed in human medicine today.